nepi-engine/nepi_setup/NEPI_DOCKER_PRODUCTION_SETUP.md

 **NOTE:**  After this process, the following changes will be made:
 1) Desktop background and sidebar applications menu updates.
-2) NEPI bash alias and util functions added to user bash profile.
+2) NEPI bash alias and util functions added to 'nepihost user bash profile.
 3) NEPI folder shortcuts added to File Manager folder bookmarks.
 4) Chromium browser updated with useful NEPI browser bookmarks.
-5) The NEPI Docker install instructions file is added to the Desktop.

 **NOTE:** After this process, network IP addresses, internet connections, and clock sycn processes are managed by NEPI processes.